 International Primary School

-The skills and attributes developed in the Kindergarten years are immediately put to use, with students taking ownership of their learning, creating rich inquiries and achieving personal and academic goals at the primary level.
+Building on skills and attributes gained in kindergarten, students are encouraged to take ownership of their learning, creating rich inquiries and achieving personal and academic goals.
 As students progress through the year levels, they mature as leaders, taking responsibility for school projects, action groups and community events.

-The final year of primary school culminates in a PYP Exhibition, a powerful celebration and showcase of student learning and development.
-Students inquire and apply essential elements of PYP transdisciplinary skills into their culminating project, demonstrating and celebrating the results and action of their learning throughout the primary years.
+The final year of primary school culminates in a PYP Exhibition, a significant event that showcases students’ application of PYP transdisciplinary skills and celebrates their learning achievements throughout their primary education.

-By ensuring that learning is engaging, relevant, challenging and significant, we set out to meet the diverse needs of the students through the PYP, informed by the values in the IB learner profile.
-Being able to apply knowledge in real world contexts creates powerful and memorable learning experiences for our students.
+We focus on making learning engaging, relevant, challenging and significant, catering to the diverse needs of the students through the PYP.
+This approach, informed by the values in the IB learner profile, helps our students to apply knowledge in real world contexts, creating powerful and memorable learning experiences.

 English as an Additional Language (EAL)